… to learn the photographic vocabulary "Glossary of Photography"

 - Sensor – an electronic component in the camera.
 Its role is to transform light into digital information.

 - Sensor dynamics – the ability to record light and dark tones.
-The stronger this dynamic, the more the sensor will be able to record very clear and very dark tones.
+The stronger this dynamic, as a result, the more the sensor will be able to record very clear and very dark tones.

 - Sharpness – the absence of blurring in the contours “Glossary of Photography”